 - Objective.
 The denominational remuneration scale's objective is to provide employees with a modest living income. - 4.
 Economic and Geographic Variations.
-While endeavoring to provide employees a reasonable level of comfort, the Church believes that modesty and good taste should govern their lives, recognizing that geographic and economic factors directly affect the work and salary needs of employees.
+Remuneration factors and benefits shall be voted for each country or geographical area based upon the cost of living for each area.
+Employees shall be remunerated on the basis of the church remuneration policy and practice in effect in the location or country in which they reside.
+While endeavoring to provide employees a reasonable level of comfort, the Church believes that modesty and good taste should govern their lives.